The essential scrum tools designed for every scrum team

 To add a user story under a user task, or to add a sibling of user activity can both be done with a single click.
 The ad-hoc hovering button allows adding story map elements intuitively.

 Card, Conversation and Confirmation, namely the 3C's, are known to be the three critical components of good user stories.
-With Visual Paradigm, you can write user stories following the 3C's guideline, plus something more.
+With Visual Paradigm, you can write user stories following the 3C's guideline, and with something more.

 Discuss problems and find solutions with stakeholders, and then write down key finding and decisions as conversation notes.
 These notes reflect stakeholders' needs and concerns, providing development team with guidelines to follow when implementing the software.